 Matthew has been the editor of Orthodox History since its inception in 2009.
 He is a lawyer by training and serves as General Counsel and Chief Operating Officer for a nonprofit called Orthodox Ministry Services.
 He holds a B.A. in History from Wichita State University and a J.D. from the University of Kansas.
-Matthew and his family are members of Holy Apostles Orthodox Church in Vancouver, Washington.

 Nicholas is the Director of Holy Trinity Publications, the publishing work of Holy Trinity Monastery and Seminary in Jordanville, New York.
 He was born in the British Overseas Dependent Territory of Gibraltar and was educated in Connecticut and England.
 After gaining a degree in Business Administration he worked for the British government as a Tax Inspector and subsequently in the private sector as a taxation and business consultant.
 In the early 1990s he headed a British NGO with projects in Russia, Romania, and the former Yugoslavia.
 An avid reader and lover of history and travel, he has worked for the past twenty-five years in the book industry whilst also writing and lecturing on Orthodoxy in early America in North America, the U.K. and Lebanon.
 He is amongst the contributors to the Encyclopedia of Christianity in the United States ed.
 Mark A. Lamport (Routledge, 2016).
 He was the first Executive Director of the Antioch Centre based in Oxford, England and presently serves as Executive Director of the Associates of Colonel Philip Ludwell III.